Sign in

 Link to Candor

 For wine lovers, creating a dedicated space to store and protect your favorite wine bottles is an important part of building a collection.
 While installing a personal wine cellar isn’t exactly feasible for most of us, adding a wine cooler to your home can be surprisingly attainable, depending on your needs.
 Wine fridges, which can hold roughly six to 600 bottles (or more, if your collection requires it) in single or dual zones, give you a luxurious and specialized experience that a non-dedicated fridge is not capable of.
-(I’ll toast to that.)

-Wine refrigerators can also be a bit of an investment, so to help you narrow down the best wine cooler for your home (or for your best friend’s), we surveyed hundreds of wine cooler owners, and channeled our inner sommeliers as we poured over their responses.
-We then researched dozens of top models and brands, like Wine Enthusiast, Cuisinart, and Black+Decker, and assessed individual refridgerators for effectiveness, capacity, durability, and value.
+Wine refrigerators can also be a bit of an investment, so to help you narrow down the best wine cooler for your home (or for your best friend’s), we surveyed hundreds of wine cooler owners and channeled our inner sommeliers as we poured over their responses.
+We then researched dozens of top models and brands, like Wine Enthusiast, Cuisinart, and Black+Decker, and assessed individual refrigerators for effectiveness, capacity, durability, and value.

 Our Three Favorite Wine Fridges

 The Cuisinart CWC-800CEN Private Reserve 8-Bottle Wine Cellar is a wonderful choice for a more compact, single zone option.
 It's not too expensive in comparison to other wine fridges you can buy, and can fit into a variety of spaces.
 One of our editors owns it and has it set up next to a kitchen cart in her dining room.
 Cuisinart wine fridges also came highly recommended during our survey for their cooling abilities, as well as their user-friendly designs and easy maintenance.
-Storage is undeniably more constrained than other picks, but you can still fit eight wine bottles inside and adjust the wire shelves to your liking.

 Frigidaire wine refrigerators were a popular pick among our survey respondents, receiving praise for their reliability, ability to keep temperatures consistent, and attractive yet practical designs that also happen to be super user-friendly.
-Our pick, the Frigidaire 45-Bottle Two-Zone Wine Cooler, has very attractive, rustic-chic wooden shelves that are visible from the outside of the fridge, thanks to the transparent door.
+Our pick, the Frigidaire 45-Bottle Two-Zone Wine Cooler, has very attractive rustic-chic wooden shelves that are visible from the outside of the fridge, thanks to the transparent door.

 How to Shop for a Wine Fridge